ckeditor/ckeditor5/packages/ckeditor5-special-characters/docs/features/special-characters.md

 ### Removing special character categories

-Special characters feature exposes each category as a separate plugin.
-While `SpecialCharactersEssentials` plugin can be used to conveniently include all of them, you can customize the category list by adding individual plugins.
+The special characters feature exposes each category as a separate plugin.
+While the {@link module:special-characters/specialcharactersessentials~SpecialCharactersEssentials} plugin can be used to conveniently include all of them, you can customize the category list by adding individual plugins.

 The `@ckeditor/ckeditor5-special-characters` package provides special characters grouped into the following categories:

 - {@link module:special-characters/specialcharactersarrows~SpecialCharactersArrows} – arrows special characters,
 - {@link module:special-characters/specialcharacterscurrency~SpecialCharactersCurrency} - currency special characters,
 - {@link module:special-characters/specialcharacterslatin~SpecialCharactersLatin} – Latin special characters,
-- {@link module:special-characters/specialcharactersmathematical~SpecialCharactersMathematical} – Mathematical special characters,
+- {@link module:special-characters/specialcharactersmathematical~SpecialCharactersMathematical} – mathematical special characters,
 - {@link module:special-characters/specialcharacterstext~SpecialCharactersText} – text special characters,
 - {@link module:special-characters/specialcharactersessentials~SpecialCharactersEssentials} – combining plugins listed above.

-For example, you can limit categories to "Mathematical" and "Currency" only by picking following plugins:
+For example, you can limit categories to "Mathematical" and "Currency" only by picking the {@link module:special-characters/specialcharactersmathematical~SpecialCharactersMathematical} and {@link module:special-characters/specialcharacterscurrency~SpecialCharactersCurrency} plugins, like so:

 ```js
 import SpecialCharacters from '@ckeditor/ckeditor5-special-characters/src/specialcharacters';